Elbie-em/Youtube_Video_Player_Page/README.md

 With Reference to the actual youtube page , there are a number of elements that it consists of which some have been implemented.

+## Getting Started

+Below you will see the general components of this page.

 **Navigation Bar**

 This element consists of the following: